Home › Japanese › Glossary › north-east

 Pronunciation

-北東 is written in kanji.
+北東 is written using kanji.
 Romanised as hokutō, it sounds roughly like "hoh-koo-toh" to an English ear.

 Related words